Can you tell me a bit about yourself before you became a vegan nutritionist?

 As long as you follow a plant-based diet that includes a variety of grains, beans, vegetables and fruits, you should have very little trouble.

 What are your nutritional concerns with vegan diets?

 My main concerns with vegan diets are refined grains, iodine, B12, added sugars and oils, and omega fatty acids ratios.

 Refined grains are a huge problem in the diet of westerners.
 Many vegans don’t care about eating refined grains.
 I’m concerned because refined grains are essentially devoid of vitamins, minerals and fiber.

 Refined grains are junk food.
 They aren’t treated or viewed as such but they should be.
 One of the first steps to becoming healthier is to switch to whole grains.

 I pay special attention to iodine because I was diagnosed with hypothyroidism.
 Iodine helps regulate the thyroid.

 Thyroid issues are common in the US.
 Unfortunately, when people try to become healthier, they remove iodized salt out of the diet.
 This can actually have negative effects as many people rely on iodized salt for their iodine intake.

 To remedy this, I suggest adding a small amount of iodized salt to food, take a supplement or consume sea vegetables.
-I used to supplement with Lugol’s iodine solution.
-Now I take a small amount of kelp powder each day.
+I used a variety of methods from iodine solution to kelp powder each day.